-His dexterity and attention to detail is quite remarkable; he has the ability to engrave at an astonishing 10 lines per millimeter.
+His dexterity and attention to detail is quite remarkable; he had the ability to engrave at an astonishing 10 lines per millimetre.
 Slania’s versatility is evident in the broad range of subject matter he happily tackles, from royal portraits and flora and fauna to film stars.

-He even finds time (and space) to include the odd personal reference within his minuscule canvas: a caricature of himself or the names of friends.
+He even found time (and space) to include the odd personal reference within his minuscule canvas: a caricature of himself or the names of friends.

-His last stamp engraving was for The United Nations at the occasion of the 60th anniversary of the General Assembly, released in February 2005, only one and half month before his death.
+His last stamp engraving was for The United Nations on the occasion of the 60th anniversary of the General Assembly, released in February 2005, only one and half months before his death.

 Shortly after I came across a swedish stamp , I remember it perfectly and I still keeping it, Scott 1366 from 1981, showing the king Carl XVI Gustav, I was surprised the quality and clarity of the engraved lines.
-Years later, already in the 2000s and by chance I started collecting stamps by Slania.
+Years later, already in the 2000s, I started collecting stamps by Slania.
 Many colleagues and friends I have met since then, some of them have contributed to the development information or images in this page.

-My acknowledge to the assistance of Stephan Pomp (Sweden), John Larson (USA), Mario Petretti (Italy), Pierre M. Andersen (Denmark) and Marek Porawski and his father (Poland) and to my my friends Pepe Martínez, from Valencia, and specially to Javier Vázquez, Zaragoza ( Spain), along with that I have researched, sought, bought and persecuted pieces, some of them extremely rare, taking many hours over the network and with great satisfaction that involves find something you thought was impossible.
+My acknowledge to the assistance of Stephan Pomp (Sweden), John Larson (USA), Mario Petretti (Italy), Pierre M Andersen (Denmark), Armagan Ozdinc (USA) and Marek Porawski and his father (Poland) and especially to Pepe Martínez (Valencia, Spain), and Javier Vázquez, (Zaragoza, Spain).
+With their help I have researched, sought, bought and procured pieces, some of them extremely rare, spending many hours online and with great satisfaction that involves find something I thought was impossible.

 To my father, in memoriam…